 Here we talk through 3 cash extraction “tools” which can be used, either individually, or in some combination with each other in the lead up to & upon your retirement.
-Whatever you are hoping to achieve, it is important to plan, assess and plan some more – taking the time to consider your exit from your business (ideally a few years ahead of your actual retirement) is time well spent.
+Whatever you are hoping to achieve, it is important to plan, assess and plan some more – taking the time to consider your exit and extract cash from your business (ideally a few years ahead of your actual retirement) is time well spent.

-1. Capital Gains Tax Reliefs
+1. Capital Gains Tax Relief

 2. Entrepreneur Relief

-Retirement Relief can provide an exemption from Capital Gains Tax (“CGT”) for many business owners (up to €750,000 proceeds are exempt on business sales to parties outside of the family, whereas no threshold applies on sale of your business to a son or daughter).
+Retirement Relief can provide an exemption from Capital Gains Tax (“CGT”) for many business owners (up to €750,000 proceeds are exempt on business sales to parties outside of the family, whereas no threshold applies on the sale of your business to a son or daughter).

-2. Utilise your Pension
+2. Utilise your Executive Pension